nuuuwan/news_lk3_data/README.md

 Commenting regarding the matter, Assistant Governor of the CBSL Dr. Chandranath Amarasekara said: ““we hope IMF will announce releasing of the 3rd tranche to Sri Lanka under the EFF programme this evening”.

-Dr. Amarasekara made this remark while speaking during an awareness programme conducted by the CBSL in Colombo this morning (12).
+Dr. Amarasekara made this remark while speaking during an event held to brief heads of media on progress of economic reforms in the Department of Government Information (DGI) this morning (12).

 The International Monetary Fund’s executive board is scheduled to meet today (Juen 12) to discuss the second review of the Extended Fund Facility (EFF) and Article IV Consultation.

-The Article IV Consultation and second review under the Extended Fund Facility (EFF) for Sri Lanka are on the International Monetary Fund’s (IMF) Executive Board meeting agenda for June 12, as confirmed by Julie Kozack, the Director of the IMF Communications Department.

 ...